 As temperatures rise, beating the heat is paramount.
 Here’s how you can stay cool and safe during scorching summer days:

-For more in-depth information and resources, visit the CDC website https://www.cdc.gov/orr/infographics/ast-heat.htm , where you’ll find additional tips and guidance on driving health, summer safety, and well-being.
-Stay safe, stay healthy, and enjoy your summer adventures on the road!
+Explore more detailed information and resources on CDC’s website for comprehensive tips on driving health, summer safety, and well-being.
+Stay safe, stay healthy, and make the most of your summer adventures on the road!